scalatra/scalatra-website/guides/monitoring/metrics.md

 ### Setup

-In order to make use of this functionality, add scalatra-metrics to your build.sbt
+In order to make use of this functionality, add `scalatra-metrics` to your `build.sbt`:

 ```
 "org.scalatra" %% "scalatra-metrics" % "2.4.0-SNAPSHOT"
 ```

-and mix in the MetricsBootstrap trait into ScalatraBootstrap
+and mix in the MetricsBootstrap trait into ScalatraBootstrap:

 ```scala
 class ScalatraBootstrap extends LifeCycle with MetricsBootstrap {